CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

     ???
 Question "Can I export CSV / Microsoft Excel (labels) file?"

+    ???
+Question: "Can I export a CSV / Microsoft Excel (labels) file?"

-        You are able to export a CSV or Microsoft Excel file with labels for your reference.
-However, as of February 2024, `Convert-Pheno` supports only raw data formats.
+        Yes, you can export a CSV or Microsoft Excel file with labels.
+However, you need to use the `--icsv` flag instead of the `--iredcap` flag as the input format.
+While we recommend exporting raw data along with the dictionary for better accuracy, we understand that this might not always be possible.

         For more detailed information and other common questions, please refer to the [FAQ](faq.md#general).